agatti/SleighIDEA/README.md

 * File type recognition
 * Initial implementation of a Sleigh grammar
 * Some token colouring in the editor view
-* Simple colour customisation support.
+* Simple colour customisation support
+* Gutter icons for tables and opcodes
+* Basic structure view support for opcodes.

 ## What is not there